 Although every child is unique and will learn and grow at their own pace, children are expected to develop in similar ways.
-According to the Center for Disease Control and Prevention (CDC), children reach milestones in how they play, learn, speak, act, and move (crawling, walking, etc.).
+According to the Center for Disease Control and Prevention (CDC), Learn the Signs, Action Early, children reach milestones in how they play, learn, speak, act, and move (crawling, walking, etc.).
 Skills such as taking a first step, smiling for the first time, and waving “bye bye” are called developmental milestones.
 Keeping track of developmental milestones will allow you to:

 DON’T WAIT!
 Early intervention programs can make a big difference!